DHT, the apex male hormone.

 Testosterone is only thought to be a precursor hormone in the body for the synthesis of DHT, which is the most potent alpha hormone.
 It’s like cholesterol that’s the precursor to pregnenolone and testosterone.

-Many of the beneficial effect of testosterone is actually through DHT, and blocking the conversion of testosterone to DHT eliminates those benefits.
+Many of the beneficial effects of testosterone are actually through DHT, and blocking the conversion of testosterone to DHT eliminates those benefits.

-A few really cool facts about DHT why it’s superior to testosterone
+A few really cool facts about DHT and why it’s superior to testosterone

 DHT is 2.5-10 times more potent than testosterone and here’s why:

 - DHT has 4 times higher affinity to AR (androgen receptors) than testosterone

 - The binding of DHT to the AR transforms the AR to its DNA-binding state

 - DHT upregulates AR synthesis and reduces AR turnover